PlutoSejin/HelmetRev_CAU/README.md

 If you want to see the code, then go to master branch

 ## Explaination of APP
+### Reason why APP create
+This app was built to connect with Electroencephalogram machine and detect whether this patient is dementia.
 ### Main page
 <img src=https://user-images.githubusercontent.com/32812045/150591477-25668601-6575-4755-809e-94493f5fe6b9.png width="20%" height="15%" ></img>
 This is the main page of app.